ThorkilG12/Living-in-the-UTF8-post-latin1-world/README.md

 run;
 ```
 SAS thinks that the length is 7 insteadt of 4.
-SAS han new function for UTF8.
-For example klength() which return 4 for 'Łódź', and thats fine.
+SAS has new function for UTF8.
+For example `klength()` which return 4 for "Łódź", and thats fine.

 Try to imagine a big organisation going from SAS(Latin) to SAS(UTF8) ?
 Millions of SAS Datasets has to be convertet to UTF8 and SAS Programs will fail big time.
-The amount of problems and used hours for a big old company is hard to justify - just for being UTF8 complient.
+The amount of problems and time spent for a big old company to switch to UTF is hard to justify - just for being UTF8 complient.
 (Which - IMHO - would be the only right thing to do)

 SAS has to come up with some solution that "over night" can convert a company away from Latin into the age of UTF8.
+If you try to use UTF8 characters within SAS(Latin) you will see this:
 ![image](https://github.com/ThorkilG12/Living-in-the-UTF8-post-latin1-world/assets/12120277/84790cab-c7a0-4d0f-bafc-5f0fc54941e4)

+SAS Has a solution.
+A standars old-fashion installed PC SAS has this to offer:
 ![image](https://github.com/ThorkilG12/Living-in-the-UTF8-post-latin1-world/assets/12120277/e4cdf500-c0e8-449e-9447-cd24b5d86e3e)

+Now you can work with UTF in SAS:
 ![image](https://github.com/ThorkilG12/Living-in-the-UTF8-post-latin1-world/assets/12120277/2cdc419c-0dde-42d6-a4ce-0d0982ffddb9)

+## Using SLC / Altair